Coffee and Tea Tours in Rwanda

 Gisakura Tea Plantation is one of the biggest tea estates in Rwanda

-For the tea lovers, you can pay a visit to this huge tea plantation and is perhaps one of the best things that will happen to you a long time to come.
-You walk into this tea estate to adventure close the variety of parallel ridges of tea plus the attractive mountains that provide a beautiful back drop for the plantation.
+For the coffee and tea tour lovers, you can pay a visit to this huge tea plantation and is perhaps one of the best things that will happen to you a long time to come.
+You walk into this tea estate to adventure close the variety of parallel ridges of tea plus the attractive mountains that provide a beautiful backdrop for the plantation.

 Tea is the largest export in Rwanda, the temperate climate and the fertile volcanic soil are also good for the growing plants that create this unique popular drink.
-The tea leaves can also be seen as it covers the mountains which in the end create a stunning contrast towards the blue skies, sun shine and the dirt roads.
+The tea leaves can also be seen as it covers the mountains which in the end create a stunning contrast towards the blue skies, sunshine and the dirt roads.
 The visitors can also discover how this tea is harvested, processed and how it’s brought to taste sweet.
-The tea plantation safari also takes place in many locations across Rwanda with one major place being Nyungwe national park, Gisovu and Gisakura.
-This is also a great family tour and the visitors of all ages are welcomed.
+The tea plantation safari also takes place in many locations across Rwanda with one major place being Nyungwe national park, Gisovu, and Gisakura.
+This is also a great family tour and the visitors of all ages are welcome.

 Women harvesting a ready coffee plant near Lake Kivu